rameel12/Entity-Extraction-Using-Syntaxnet/README.md

 Trees built by syntaxnet are more accurate and in more detail.
 After analysis, we decided to use these results and universal dependencies to find the required entities in our cases.

 ## Prerequisites

+Python 2.7 (Python 3. support is not available for Syntaxnet yet.)

 Install [Syntaxnet](https://github.com/tensorflow/models/tree/master/research/syntaxnet)

 Pandas